-Our approach will be to first deploy a release to TestNet, followed by KusamaNet, and finally to the Polkadot MainNet.
+Our approach will be first to deploy a PureStake hosted parachain TestNet, followed by a parachain deployed to the Rococo TestNet, then Moonbeam to Kusama, and finally to the Polkadot Network.
 Deploying in this way allows us to de-risk software upgrades to Moonbeam on the Polkadot MainNet while still maintaining a reasonable update velocity.
 We will add details on how to access different Moonbeam-based networks as the networks become available.

-We will deploy Moonbeam as a parachain on the Kusama network in advance of deploying to the Polkadot MainNet (more details here).
+Moonbeam will launch as a parachain on the Kusama network, in advance of deploying to the Polkadot MainNet (more details here).
 This requires parachain functionality to be live on Kusama.
 We plan to exercise parachain-related functionality such as IPO, XCMP, and SPREE on our KusamaNet as those features become available.

 The Moonbeam production MainNet will be deployed as a parachain on Polkadot.
 This Moonbeam network will feature the highest levels of security and availability.
 Code running on the MainNet will generally have been vetted through one or more of the other networks listed above.